ajaykakumanu/ajay-devops-journey/Work-Experience.md

   - Bulkhead
   - Timeout
   - Fail-back
-- Implemented various techniques to How to Improve the pipelines(scalability) for larger work loads
+- Implemented various techniques to How to Improve the pipelines(**Scalability**) for larger work loads
   - Infrastructure Scalability
     - Horizontal Scaling (Add more CI/CD servers or agents to handle additional load)
     - Dynamic agents using Docker Images.